Warren Buffett Buys More of His Favorite 'Boring' Stock - NewsBreak

 It's tough to teach an old dog new tricks and it doesn't look like Warren Buffett will be switching up his style anytime soon.

-Buffett's Berkshire Hathaway ( BRK.A ) purchased nearly 5.8 million shares of oil company Occidental Petroleum ( OXY ) over the past few trading sessions, paying between $59.80 and $61.90 between last Friday and Tuesday, according to a regulatory filing.
+Buffett's Berkshire Hathaway ( BRK.A ) - Get Free Report purchased nearly 5.8 million shares of oil company Occidental Petroleum ( OXY ) - Get Free Report over the past few trading sessions, paying between $59.80 and $61.90 between last Friday and Tuesday, according to a regulatory filing.

 While the purchase was the first time since September the firm has raised its stake in the company, the $350 million investment brings Berkshire's totals stake in Occidental to over 200 million shares worth $12.2 billion.
 It brings Occidental into the top 10 of Berkshire's largest holdings.